 Here are some serving tips:

-Raw, fresh-lettuce is commonly used in salads, burgers, spring rolls, and sandwiches.
+Raw, fresh lettuce commonly used in salads, burgers, spring rolls, and sandwiches.

-Pesticides are commonly used in lettuce crops.
-The most common pesticides found in the leaves are organ-phosphorous, Permethrin, etc. Wash them thoroughly in cold water before consumption.
-However, the organic forms are believed to be free from these toxins and safe for consumption.
+Pesticides commonly applied on lettuce crops.
+The most common pesticides found in the leaves are organophosphorus, Permethrin, etc. Wash them thoroughly in cold water before consumption.
+However, the organic produce believed to be free of these toxins and can be safely used in cooking.

 The vegetable contains moderate levels of oxalic acid, 0.33 mg per 100 g of fresh leaves.
 (Medical disclaimer).

 <<-Back to Vegetable Nutrition from Lettuce.
 Visit here for an impressive list of vegetables with complete illustrations of their nutrition facts and health benefits.